HKUDS/AutoST/README.md

     @inproceedings{zhang2023autost,
       title={Automated Spatio-Temporal Graph Contrastive Learning},
-      author={Zhang, Qianru and Huang, Chao and Xia, Lianghao and Li, Zhonghang and Yiu, Siuming}, booktitle={Proceedings of the Web Conference (WWW)},
+      author={Zhang, Qianru and Huang, Chao and Xia, Lianghao and Wang, Zheng and Li, Zhonghang and Yiu, Siuming}, booktitle={Proceedings of the Web Conference (WWW)},
       year={2023}
     }